Chef's Table by Josh Barnes

 Where This Restaurant Sits in the British Scene

 Modern British category at the ££££ price point covers an enormous range in contemporary Britain, from three-Michelin-starred urban temples to ambitious rural restaurants that have made a deliberate argument about place and produce.
-The Fat Duck in Bray, Le Manoir aux Quat' Saisons in Great Milton, and Restaurant Andrew Fairlie in Auchterarder occupy the upper tier of that range, but the more instructive peer set for Chef's Table is the cluster of estate-connected and rural counter experiences that have emerged across the English regions.
+The Fat Duck in Bray, Le Manoir aux Quat' Saisons in Great Milton, and Restaurant Andrew Fairlie in Auchterarder occupy the upper tier of that range, but the more instructive comparable set for Chef's Table is the cluster of estate-connected and rural counter experiences that have emerged across the English regions.
 The Hand and Flowers in Marlow demonstrated that serious cooking does not require white tablecloths or urban postcodes.
 33 The Homend in Ledbury and Opheem in Birmingham each make the case for regional ambition on its own terms.
 Chef's Table belongs to that current of thinking: the meal is worth the journey, not in spite of where it is, but partly because of it.

 Planning a Visit